Dark energy and inflation invoked in CCGG by locally contorted space-time: Summary and conclusions

 While for the total effective EOS $\omega \ge -1$ holds in Regions II and III, it is not the case in Region I. Hence NEC, WEC and DEC are satisfied in Regions II and III but violated in Region I.

 We conclude that the quadratic Riemann-Cartan invariant introduced by the CCGG formalism is a necessary extension of the Einstein-Hilbert theory facilitating a viable contribution to cosmology\footnote{The non-singular solutions of CCGG cosmology has also been investigated in~\cite{benisty18b}.
 Even if torsion is neglected, the CCGG version of the Dirac equation gives rise to a curvature dependent mass correction that drives inflation~\cite{benisty19c}. }.
-It explains the origin of the dark energy and sheds new light on the cosmological constant problem, and perhaps even on the Hubble tension.
+The model is, unlike other modified gravity models, \emph{formally derived} from first principles.
+The dark energy and inflation emerge as effects of the extended geometry, with no matter fields beyond the standard model required.
+And new light is shed on the cosmological constant problem, and perhaps even on the Hubble tension.

-In order to confirm the initial analysis presented here, and substantiate the above conjectures, a comprehensive comparison of the theory with the full body of observational evidence including early-universe data is needed.
+The initial analysis presented here is compatible with the $\Lambda$CDM parameter set, but provides due its additional parameter, more flexibility to reproduce observations.
+A particular example is the decoupling of the FLRW and apparent curvatures, and the correction of the deceleration parameter.
+In order substantiate the above conjectures, a comprehensive comparison of the theory with the full body of observational evidence including early-universe data is needed.
+The impact of contortion-related tensor terms and of spin-carrying matter are further challenging areas for future investigations.